After 1970 : The Impacts of the October Crisis

 Although the FLQ alienated some people after the death of Pierre Laporte, the sovereigntist movement took off in subsequent years.
-Many Canadians later saw the invoking of wartime measures as an attack on civil liberties and the targeting of citizens for their political opinions as an infringement on freedom of expression and a tool of repression.
+Many Canadians later saw the invocation of the War Measures Act as an attack on civil liberties, and saw the targeting of citizens for their political opinions as an infringement on their freedom of expression and as a tool of repression.
 The Parti Québécois came to power in 1976, and a first referendum on sovereignty-association was held in 1980.
 Lévesque had to declare defeat, but his reign saw French become the province’s only official language through the adoption of Bill 101.
 The following year, during the “Night of the Long Knives,” Trudeau repatriated the Canadian constitution without Quebec’s consent.
 Quebec has still not ratified the constitution, which enshrines Canada’s Charter of Rights and Freedoms.
 Trudeau’s multicultural policies led to a second referendum in 1995.

 While today we often talk about the October Crisis and the FLQ as a struggle between Anglophones and Francophones, it is important to remember the Marxist roots of the movement as well as the global context of decolonization and workers’ rights.
 The opposition between two founding communities left out Indigenous peoples and the many immigrants who had contributed to the province’s development.